Topps Loyalty Program and Montgomery Club: Worth It?

 If you buy strategically, you can end up with valuable cards.

-The Topps Loyalty program is open to everyone.
+The Topps Loyalty program is open to everyone, including for 2023.
 But the 582 Montgomery Club is more exclusive and has limited membership.
 582 Montgomery is the original Brooklyn address of Topps.
 Many of the cards they send members feature older designs that the company didn’t use for various reasons.

 Joining the 582 Montgomery Club costs $300, up from the original $200 price.
+For 2023, it will be $150 for existing members and $200 for new members.
 We don’t know exactly how many members the club has, but membership sells out in about 24-48 hours.

 Membership is closed for the year.
 So, if you want to join, you will need to wait till 2022.